Democrats push bill allowing college athletes to organize - WHIZ News

 The NCAA hopes to have news rules in place by July 1 as well.

-The NCAA’s proposals regarding NIL would allow athletes to enter financial arrangements with third parties.
-Schools would be banned from being involved in the transactions.
+The NCAA’s current proposals regarding NIL would allow athletes to enter financial arrangements with third parties.
+Schools would be banned from being involved in the transactions or paying athletes.

-The latest bill by Murphy, who has been one of the most vocal advocates for college athlete rights on Capitol Hill, would upend the college model.
+Murphy has been one of the most vocal advocates for college athlete rights on Capitol Hill.
+His latest bill would upend the college model, helping athletes “get the pay and protections they deserve” and forcing the NCAA to “treat them as equals rather than second-class citizens.
+It’s a civil rights issue, and a matter of basic fairness.”

 The NLRB would consider colleges within a conference part of a “bargaining unit.”